xhtml2pdf/xhtml2pdf/docs/source/usage.rst

 Using special properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the conversion doesn't work as expected some more informations may be usefull.
-You may turn on the output of warnings adding ``-w`` or even the debugging output by using ``-d``.
+If the conversion doesn't work as expected some more information may be usefull.
+You may turn on the output of warnings by adding ``-w`` or even the debugging output by using ``-d``.

 Another reason could be, that the parsing failed.
 Consider trying the